epam/miew/tools/templates/getting-started-for-dummies.md

 utilized in the creation of RNA during transcription.
 [RNA][] is then used in the subsequent construction of proteins during translation.
 [Codons][] are triplets of nucleotides in RNA that correspond to one amino acid residue.
-Some triplets encode the same amino acid, while others are service commands such as start and stop codons.
+Some triplets encode the same amino acids, while others are service commands such as start and stop codons.

 Errors can occur during DNA [replication][], both randomly and induced.
 Some